-HOW CAN SPECIALISTS FROM RUSSIA, UKRAINE, BELARUS AND KAZAKHSTAN MOVE TO NEW ZEALAND?
+HOW CAN QUALIFIED SPECIALISTS MOVE TO NEW ZEALAND?

 If you are qualified in an in-demand industry, have experience in it, a IELTS certificate, as well as a partner with higher education and IELTS, you can try to get enough points (using the calculator from the official Immigration NZ website).
 This gives you an opportunity to immigrate to New Zealand using the Skilled Migrant Category without even coming to the country first.